azharkr/Flesch_Index/README.md

 Once  𝐹  is computed, the Flesch Grade Level ( 𝐺 ) is determined based on the table given earlier.
 For example, a Flesch index of 53.4 means that a high school student can comprehend the document.

 # This code
-Orignial code was created in colab, path to files should be adjusted based on file location.
+Orignial code was created in Google Colab, path to files should be adjusted based on the files location.
 Files are in txt format